-Trichocereus Peruvianus from Matucana.
-Very cool frosted blue type!
-Pic: Ben Kamm, sacredsucculents.com
+Trichocereus peruvianus BK08612.4 from Matucana.
+Very cool glaucous blue type!
+Pics: Ben Kamm, sacredsucculents.com

-The Trichocereus plants in Matucana grow at around 2000 meters and Matucana was originally given as the typus location of Trichocereus Peruvianus when Britton & Rose made their description.
+This collection is known for its frosted blue epidermis.
+The populations in Matucana grow at around 2000 meters and Matucana was originally given as the type locality of Trichocereus peruvianus in Britton & Rose´s book THE CACTACEAE.

-Karel Knize is selling Trichocereus Peruvianus from Matucana as KK242.
-But that´s actually a different type than the one you can see here.
-KK242 is the name for the collection site and Knize is selling more than 9 different cacti as KK242.
-Some belong to Trichocereus Cuzcoensis and some others rather belong to Peruvianus.
+Karel Knize sold Trichocereus peruvianus from Matucana under various names, sometimes even under the collection KK242.
+Knize assigned his numbers to certain areas (eg Matucana), and collected from various different mother plants under that name.
+This means there are like 20 different collections of KK242 and every one is different.
 The KK242 that I know have very little in common with the plants shown on those pics.
-The Matucana Peruvianus that Knize was offering was called Trichocereus Peruvianus KK242 forma Matucana.
+The Matucana Peruvianus that Knize was offering was called Trichocereus peruvianus KK242 forma Matucana.
 These pics are from the Sacred Succulents Field Trip om 2008 and they actually gave a whole lot of seed away.
 I hope to show some of the offspring really soon, because some of my friends were actually lucky enough to get some.

-In addition, you might ask Sacred Succulents, as they´ve been selling a whole lot of seed.
+In addition, check out the Sacred Succulents catalogue for cuttings of this collection.
+They did collect a lot of seeds, and they have cuttings sometimes too.
 I assume that in the next year or two, there will be some cuttings available from people who actually managed to raise some plants from that seed.